 Today’s interview comes from the Rangeley Lakes Region in the western mountains of Maine and features the very talented Photographer Kyle Haley.
 Kyle finds inspiration for his craft with this beautiful region of Maine where he was born, raised and currently lives.
 Through his lens, Kyle has the ability to effectively convey his passion for capturing stunning images of his adventures.

 Kyle, it was wonderful getting to know you and thank you for taking the time to participate in this interview.
-You are a very talented photographer and someone who’s work is definitely worth following.
+You are a very talented photographer and someone whose work is definitely worth following.
 Your work is truly inspiring and I hope to see more great things from you in the future.

 Can you please tell the readers a bit about yourself?

 My name is Kyle Haley.
 I am currently 25 years old and live and work in Rangeley, Maine.
-My profession is that in heavy construction where I am sort of a jack-of-all trades doing everything from operating excavators and bull dozers to driving dump trucks and tractor trailers as well as the companies website and social media platforms.
+My profession is that in heavy construction where I am sort of a jack-of-all-trades doing everything from operating excavators and bulldozers to driving dump trucks and tractor trailers as well as the companies website and social media platforms.
 I’ve been doing this for quite a few years despite being just 25.
 I learned to operate an excavator when I was only 5 years of age digging in the sand pile at my families construction business.
-After high school I went on to college.
+After high school, I went on to college.
 Earning my Associates Degree in Business at Eastern Maine Community College in Bangor, Maine and then transferring to Husson University in Bangor for my Bachelors Degree and to what will be in December, my MBA.

 Where is home?